jmvanel/semantic_forms/scala/forms_play/README.md

 https://jena.apache.org/documentation/tdb/commands.html#tdbloader2

-After the database if populated with dbPedia data, you should run this program to index with Lucene or SOLR the newly added text (see next paragraph).
+After the database is populated with dbPedia data, you should run this program to index with Lucene or SOLR the newly added text (see next paragraph).
 [TextIndexerRDF.scala](https://github.com/jmvanel/semantic_forms/blob/master/scala/forms/src/main/scala/deductions/runtime/jena/lucene/TextIndexerRDF.scala)

 `semantic_forms` does not download dbPedia URI's when it detects that dbPedia is loaded by `populate_with_dbpedia.sh` script